Patty Duke: 1950s–1990s

 Duke returned to television in 1970, starring in a made-for-TV movie, My Sweet Charlie.
 Her portrayal of a pregnant teenager on the run won Duke her first Emmy Award.
-Her acceptance speech was rambling and disjointed, leading many in the industry to believe she was drunk or using drugs at the time.
+Her acceptance speech was rambling and disjointed, leading many in the industry to believe that Duke was drunk or using drugs at the time.
 In fact, Duke was experiencing a manic phase of her bipolar disorder, which remained undiagnosed until 1982.
-She received her second Emmy in 1977 for the TV miniseries Captains and the Kings and her third in 1980 for a TV version of her 1979 stage revival of The Miracle Worker, this time playing Anne Sullivan to Melissa Gilbert's Helen Keller.
+Duke received her second Emmy in 1977 for the TV miniseries Captains and the Kings and her third in 1980 for a TV version of her 1979 stage revival of The Miracle Worker, this time playing Anne Sullivan to Melissa Gilbert's Helen Keller.
 Her turns in the made-for-TV movies The Women's Room (1980) and George Washington (1984) both garnered her Emmy nominations.
 In the 1980s, Duke was cast in a number of short-lived TV series.
 The ABC sitcom It Takes Two, from Soap and Benson creator Susan Harris, was cancelled after one season; Hail to the Chief, in which she appeared as the first female President of the United States; and a comedy, Karen's Song, which aired on the fledgling Fox network.
+Duke was also a co-host of AM Los Angeles on KABC-TV alongside Steve Edwards in 1987.

 Duke's film roles in the 1980s included the Canadian film By Design (1981), which garnered her a Genie Award nomination for Best Foreign Actress, and the made-for-TV movie A Time to Triumph (1986), the true story of Concetta Hassan, a woman who struggles to support her family after her husband is injured, but who eventually becomes a United States Army helicopter pilot.
 In 1990, Duke's autobiography, Call Me Anna, was adapted for television; she played herself from her mid-30s onward.
 In 1992, Duke portrayed the mother of Meg Ryan's character in the film adaptation of the play Prelude to a Kiss.
-Duke received an Emmy nomination in 1999 for her appearances in three episodes of Touched by an Angel.
+Seven years later, Duke received an Emmy nomination for her appearances in three episodes of Touched by an Angel.

 In 1985, Duke became the second woman, after Kathleen Nolan, to be elected president of the Screen Actors Guild, a post she held until 1988.
-Her tenure as president was marked by factional in-fighting and controversy; however, she gained respect for managing to maintain solidarity among the guild's members.
-During her term, she led industrial actions and contract negotiations and oversaw the relocation of the guild's headquarters.
+Duke's tenure as president was marked by factional in-fighting and controversy, but she gained respect for managing to maintain solidarity among the guild's members.
+During her term, Duke led industrial actions and contract negotiations and oversaw the relocation of the guild's headquarters.